venkatesh-akhouri/SceneDetect/README.md

 **Ablation: frozen backbone vs full finetune, at two input resolutions** Finetuning was done using 2 different ways where in first the first 10 layers of the model was frozen and then full finetuning to assess how different methods impact the results.
-In both the methods image resolution was tuned frm 640 to 960 holding all other hyperparameters (batch, optimizer, augmentation, dataset split, epochs=100) constant, to isolate each variable's individual effect.
+In both the methods image resolution was tuned from 640 to 960 holding all other hyperparameters (batch, optimizer, augmentation, dataset split, epochs=100) constant, to isolate each variable's individual effect.

 | Freeze | Img Size | Precision | Recall | mAP50 | mAP50-95 |